 At CES 2017, Intel showed off what they termed volumetric video.
 Instead of the usual 360 video where you’re stationary and only turn your head around in an immersive scene, you can now look around objects.
 This comes at a cost – the video runs 3 GB per frame.
 Intel also pulled off another demo of Project Alloy at CES 2017 this year.

-Facebook Social VR – Oculus Connect OC3 – October 2016
+Social VR is Coming – Facebook’s Demo at the OC3 Conference – October 2016

 Intel’s Mixed Reality through Project Alloy – August 2016

-When it comes to VR videos, Intel’s Project Alloy is our favorite.
-The concept video at the 2016 Intel Developer Forum echoes the sensibility of the Matrix – you expect Neo to appear any second.
+Of all the VR product demos we’ve seen (lost count long ago), the Intel Project Alloy video remains our favorite.
+The concept video at the 2016 Intel Developer Forum seemed like something out of the Matrix – like bullet time at a party.
 Intel calls it Merged Reality, “a new way of experiencing physical and virtual interactions and environments across VR/AR/Mixed Realities through a suite of next generation sensing, digitizing and computing technologies.”
-See for yourself what Intel is aiming for; our reaction is at Intel’s Amazing New VR Headset – Project Alloy.
+For a self-contained wireless headset with hand gesture recognition, Intel is setting a high bar.
+Our reaction is at Intel’s Amazing New VR Headset – Project Alloy.
 As VR videos go, this is an utterly eye opening demonstration.